philip-stuckey/Checkers.jl/README.md

 # Checkers.jl
 finding the size of the minimum dominating set of an n by n grid graph

+This is a (very not rigourous) description of what I found.

-Note that this was not the language I used to describe the problem when I started looking at this problem.
+Note that I did not use the language or apparatus of dominating sets when I first started this.
 I wanted to know what was the smallest number of checkers (m) that I could use to cover a (n by n) checkerboard where a square is "covered" if it has a checker on it or is directly next to a square with a checker on it (diagonals don't count).
+Therefore most of this descriptions uses "checkers", "squares", and "holes".

 Note that m ≧ n²/5, because each individual checker can cover, at most, 5 squares.
 Also, m < n²/2, because a board that has a checker on every other square is